 Are you trying to find different ways an artist can supplement their income?

-Would you like to generate extra income while you are waiting for your original art to sell?
+Would you like to generate extra income while waiting for your original art to sell?

-I have some great news I am going to share with you.
+We have some great news we are going to share with you.

-There are multiple creative ways you can make money other than just art sales alone.
+There are multiple creative ways to make money besides art sales alone.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Different Ways An Artist Can Supplement Their Income

 Starting an art business can be a risky career if you only rely on the sales of your original artwork.

 First, you would have to create enough art to support your salary, and second, you will need to sell every piece you created in a timely fashion.

-The good news is that there are many ways artists can supplement their income.
+The good news is that artists can supplement their income in many ways.

 All you have to do is set up several different income streams that relate to your artistic skills, and you can have income rolling in while you are waiting for your original art to sell.

 Below are numerous different ways you can earn extra money as an artist.

-The first tip I would like to talk about might sound obvious but I feel that it is important to mention.
+The first tip I would like to talk about might sound obvious, but it is important to mention.

-If you are planning on starting an art business you will want to strongly consider building a website.
+If you plan to start an art business, you will want to strongly consider building a website.

-Your artist website will be your online gallery, portfolio, and the place where people can view and purchase all of your artwork.
+Your artist website will be your online gallery and portfolio, where people can view and purchase all of your artwork.

 Many artists and other online business build their websites using WordPress.